-Share your stories of how the life of a believer in Christ impacted you.
+Share your stories of how you were impacted by the life of a believer in Christ.

 1) The first thing the Spirit does is to convict the world of sin.
 The word sin is in the singular tense (vs. 8 and 9).
 It is not individual sins that are mentioned, but the sin of unbelief at Christ's finished work on the cross as a substitute for you and as you.
-When a man or woman stands in the judgment court of God at the end of their life, one question will be asked, "What did you do with the free gift of forgiveness for sin and the person of the Lord Jesus Christ?"
-Did you repent (turnaround from your sin) and believe (wholeheartedly trust) in what was accomplished at the cross for you?
+When a man or woman stands in the judgment court of God at the end of his or her life, there will be one question that will be asked, "What did you do with the free gift of forgiveness for sin and the person of the Lord Jesus Christ?"
+Did you repent (turn around from your sin) and believe (wholeheartedly trust) in what was accomplished at the cross for you?
 The sin of unbelief will send many to an eternity without God.
 "He that has the Son has life, and he that has not the Son of God does not have life" (1 John 5:12).